My FOMO Christmas

 Mont-Tremblant was the first Christmas I spent away from home.
 It also taught me a valuable and expensive life lesson: don’t go on group holidays.
 Just don’t.

-I was working as an English language assistant programme in the province of Quebec.
-All in all, there were about 30 participants on this programme, most of them like me: fresh from studying French at university and needing to find a way to stave off getting a “proper job” for the next little while.
+I was 22, working on an English language assistant programme in the francophone province of Quebec, Canada.
+All in all, there were about 30 participants on this programme, most of them like me: fresh from studying French at a UK university and needing to find a way to stave off getting a “proper job” for the next little while.

-My home for the next few months was to be a small city on the shore of the St. Lawrence, 500km downstream from Montreal.
-I arrived with visions of Cape Cod-style houses, azure skies and pine trees.
-Not the entire truth, as it turns out, but at least those boxes were ticked.
+My home for the next few months was a small city on the shore of the St Lawrence River, 500 kilometres north of Montreal.
+I envisioned Cape Cod-style houses, azure skies, and pine trees.
+Not the entire truth, as it turned out, but at least those particular boxes were ticked some of the time.

-The bittersweet autumn was quickly followed by the first snowfall.
-By then, I was already feeling burnt out; my social needs were unmet yet somehow my social resources were also depleted.
-Work managed to be both understimulating and overwhelming, using my French to thrive was an uphill struggle, the activities that normally interested me just didn’t exist in that place.
-I also didn’t have a driving licence, which limited my opportunities in ways I’d been incapable of anticipating back when I had applied to the programme.
+The spectacular autumn in Quebec was quickly followed by the first snowfall.
+By then, I was already feeling burnt out; my needs were unmet and my social resources were depleted.
+Work managed to be both understimulating and overwhelming, using my French to thrive not survive was an uphill struggle, and the activities that I normally enjoyed just didn’t exist in that place.
+Also, I didn’t have a driving licence.
+This limited my mobility, and therefore opportunities, in ways I’d been incapable of anticipating back when I had applied to the programme.

 It was fear that caused me to say yes — fear of missing out.
 FOMO.

 In other words, if I were absent from this gathering, it would be my own damn fault if I ended up having a bleak and lonely Christmas.
-We’re so profoundly conditioned to understand Christmas as a time of year all about family and being sociable that spending it alone didn’t seem like an option.
-The way I saw it, even if you did it voluntarily, as an experiment, you’d only be inviting pity from others.
+We’re conditioned to understand Christmas as a time of year all about togetherness, so spending it alone didn’t seem like an option.
+The way I saw it, even if you did voluntarily opt out of Christmas, as an experiment, you’d only be inviting pity from others.

 An assistant named Gemma (*not her real name) took it upon herself to organise the chalet and we voted for the best one.
 The winner was Mont-Tremblant: Quebec’s premier ski resort.